Menu

 How Long Does it Take Finasteride to Work?

 Many people notice a slowing or stopping of their hair loss after about 6 months of use.
-It may take up to a year to notice improved hair growth.
-For this reason, we recommend using finasteride for at least 1 year before deciding whether it is working for you.
+It may take up to a year of consistent use to notice improved hair growth.
+For this reason, we recommend using finasteride for at least 1 year before deciding whether it is effectively working for you.

 What Forms of Finasteride are Available?